bekauz/navcoin-js-hackathon/README.md

 # navcoin-js hackathon

 This is my resulting project for the navcoin-js hackathon.
+It was awarded 2nd place.

 General hackathon guidelines were to build a privacy-focused app that makes creative use of the xNAV currency and the `navcoin-js` library.